muOS Artwork

 └── sd2.png

-As muOS now assigns artwork by system, for it to know which system a folder contains you will need to assign a core before artwork is displayed.
+As muOS assigns artwork by system, you will need to assign a core before artwork is displayed.

 Example